ACMatFSU/acm-website/README.md

 ## Questions?

-Find us on Discord or open a GitHub Issue.
+Find us on Discord: Carter - rudolphc. and Thomas _viserion